-XLCubed Viewports help with the layout of variable length or width reports.
-For example they allow you to present a range from worksheet 1 on worksheet 2.
-This can be useful in many presentation scenarios, you can have separate worksheets for each business area, and bring them together on a formatted summary sheet.
+XLCubed Viewports help with the layout of variable length or width reports, allowing you to present information from one worksheet onto another.
+This can be useful in many presentation scenarios; for example, you can have separate worksheets for each business area, and bring them together on a formatted summary sheet.

-They have a number of advantages over standard Excel camera objects (detailed here - http://blog.xlcubed.com/2012/07/a-snappy-fix-for-layout-problems-in-excel/).
-Firstly Viewports are scrollable.
-The Viewport can reference a much larger area on the source sheet, and if the Viewport control itself is smaller it will show vertical and horizontal scrollbars as required.
+Viewports can reference a large area on the source sheet.
+If the Viewport control itself is smaller than the range, it will show vertical and horizontal scrollbars as required.
 This can be very useful for row dynamic reporting as the display area remains unchanged and additional parts of the report beneath the Viewport can remain in place even if the number of rows in the Viewport changes.
 They also support freeze panes so that the row and column headers can always be visible as you scroll.

 Viewports are added from the Visualise menu on the XLCubed Ribbon.
-You specify the source range to be displayed, and where to insert the viewport control.
+Specify the source range to be displayed, and where to insert the viewport control.
 You can also define the placement options and border settings as shown below.